Bazar de l'Hôtel de Ville: 1852–1990: Founding and expansion

-1991-2022: Purchase by Galeries Lafayette and rebranding
+1991–2022: Purchase by Galeries Lafayette and rebranding

 In 1991 Galeries Lafayette bought BHV.

-In 1998 BHV partnered with ADMIC and opened a store in Beirut, Lebanon.
+A store was opened in Beirut, Lebanon in December 1998 in a partnership with ADMIC.

-In 2007-2008, the BHV expands its store with new specialized stores, in the same neighborhood.
+In 2007–2008, the BHV expands its store with new specialized stores, in the same neighborhood.

 In 2012, the store management announced further modifications to its structure, with renovation on each floor, to give a renewal aspect to the store.
 Paul Delaoutre, CEO of the branch department stores of the Galeries Lafayette group explained that they “aimed at targeting creative urban inhabitants looking for originality”.
 This is the reason why they decided to “reinvent” the BHV.
 This also implied a new name which is no longer the BHV but the BHV Marais and a new logo.

 In March 2017 a brand new store opened at City Walk in Dubai, UAE the store was 6,000 square metres and opened in partnership with ADMIC who also partnered with BHV to operate the store in Beirut.

-In 2020 BHV Lebanon which had been open since 1998 was closed down and rebranded to Home Deco & More.

-2023-Present: Possible sale
+Two stores were closed down in 2018 at the Part Dieu Mall in Part-Dieu a district of Lyon and the store in Limonest.
+In 2020 the store in Lebanon was closed down.

+2023–present: Sale to SGM

-It was announced in February 2023 that Groupe Galeries Lafayette had entered negotiations to sell off BHV to Société des grands magasins which operate a number of malls in France and seven Galeries Lafayette stores, the acquisition is scheduled to be completed by late 2023.
+It was announced in February 2023 that Groupe Galeries Lafayette had entered negotiations to sell the BHV to Société des Grands Magasins (now Groupe SGM) which operate a number of malls in France and seven Galeries Lafayette stores.

+In November 2023 it was announced that the sale to Groupe SGM had been finalised and Groupe SGM now owned the BHV.
+In August 2024 it was reported that the company had not been paying vendors for several months, suppliers had also begun suspending deliveries leaving store shelves empty.
+The childrenswear and toy department in the Marais store is planned to close in February 2025.

+According to Groupe SGM the BHV returned to profitability in 2024.

+The men's building at the Marais store was sold by Groupe Galeries Lafayette to Xavier Niel in June 2025, the mens department is planned to be moved into the main BHV Marais building.
+Groupe SGM is currently attempting to raise funds to acquire the Marais building from Groupe Galeries Lafayette as it was not included in the 2023 sale.

+In October 2025, online fast-fashion retailer Shein announced that its first permanent physical store would open at the BHV.
+Intentions to roll out Shein concessions within Groupe SGM's six Galeries Lafayette stores were also announced.
+After the announcement Groupe Galeries Lafayette stated:

+Yann Rivoallan (president of Fédération Française du Prêt-à-Porter Féminin), declared Groupe SGM of "betraying decades of relationship with premium French brands".
+Multiple brands decided to stop selling at the BHV due to the opening of the Shein store and continued missed payments.
+Shein opened at BHV on 5 November amid a heavy police presence.